Bruce Protocol METs Calculator

 After all this talk about METs and peak physical performance, you might think: "Why do I care?
 My maximum METs value is a bit lower than the average.
 So what?
 I am not planning to become a professional athlete.
 I feel great the way I am."

-In that case, I am sorry to say, but there might be advantages in stepping up your workout routine a bit.
-A scientific article from 2018 found that cardiorespiratory fitness measured via VO2 max, and therewith also max METs, "has been shown to be a strong and independent predictor of all-cause and disease-specific mortality".
-Poor cardiorespiratory fitness is directly associated with a higher risk of cardiovascular disease and cancer.
+found that cardiorespiratory fitness measured via VO2 max, and therewith also max METs, "has been shown to be a strong and independent predictor of all-cause and disease-specific mortality".
+Poor cardiorespiratory fitness is directly associated with a higher risk of and .To provide a reference on how much you should exercise,

-🙋 Looking for more exercise and lifestyle calculators?
+"150 to 300 minutes of moderate to vigorous aerobic activity per week for all adults", and also emphasizes that "every move counts".🙋 Looking for more exercise and lifestyle calculators?
 Why not try our running calorie or our biking life gain calculators?

 How to use the Bruce protocol METs calculator?